-Immersive learning provides learners an environment which is highly interactive both virtually and physically.
+Immersive learning provides learners with an environment which is highly interactive both virtually and physically.
 This helps in replicating possible scenarios and in teaching specific techniques or skills to the students.

-Another reason for the effectiveness of the immersive learning is that; relevant and realistic settings can have a huge impact on the psyche of a learner.
+Another reason for the effectiveness of immersive learning is that; relevant and realistic settings can have a huge impact on the psyche of a learner.